deliveroo/routemaster/README.md

 Routemaster only accepts HTTPS calls.
-To get around this restriction on development we can create a tunnel such that the requests to our HTTPS port goes to the normal HTTP port You can use the **tunnels** gem to do that.
+To get around this restriction on development we can create a tunnel such that the requests to our HTTPS port goes to the normal HTTP port.
+You can use the **tunnels** gem to do that.

 ```